GENDER AND ENTREPRENEURSHIP SIG (GENSIG)

 Findings/Results: e.g. What did you find out?

 Implications: e.g. What does this mean for practice, policy and/ or theory?

 Value: e.g. How can others use your research?
 What is your contribution to theory, practice and/or policy?

-Successful candidates will be invited to submit a full paper of approximately 7,000 words by 1st June 2017.
-Each paper will be reviewed by a senior academic in the field, who will offer individual feedback to the author to help develop their work towards journal/conference submission.
+Submitting the full paper: Successful candidates will be invited to submit a full paper of approximately 7,000 words by 1st June 2018.
+Each paper will be reviewed by a senior academic in the field, who will offer individual feedback to the author regarding how to develop their work towards journal/conference submission.
 Attendees will also be required to offer peer reviews on a small number of papers.